Price Heterogeneity as a Source of Heterogeneous Demand: Stable Price Heterogeneity and Preference Heterogeneity

 \section{Stable Price Heterogeneity and Preference Heterogeneity}

 In the previous section, we analyzed price heterogeneity with consistent expectations and found that it gives rise to a very flexible model that imposes no restrictions on observed demand.
 In this section, we explore the implications of stable price heterogeneity.
+In Section 4.1, we explain why stable price heterogeneity does not enlarge the observable implications of a model with heterogeneous preferences and homogeneous prices.
+Section 4.2 contains the main result of the paper: we show that stable price heterogeneity has precisely the same explanatory power as heterogeneous preferences.